rara1803/Smart-Car-Driver-Monitoring-App-for-Commercial-Fleet-Management/README.md

 - `demo_trt.py` and `carla_manual_validation.py` are complete, working reference implementations of the lane detection and deviation-scoring logic, export pipeline usage, and CARLA validation harness.
 - To actually run either script, you would need to: (1) fine-tune YOLOPv2 on your own track dataset following the same procedure (segmentation head fine-tuning on tape-on-cardboard imagery), (2) export to TensorRT following NVIDIA's standard ONNX → `onnxsim` → TensorRT engine workflow, and (3) obtain `utils/utils.py` from the original [YOLOPv2](https://github.com/CAIC-AD/YOLOPv2) repo (it supplies `LoadCamera`, `lane_line_mask`, `driving_area_mask`, etc. — used largely unmodified).
-- A recorded demo video of the working pipeline on hardware exists separately; see the Demo section below.
+- A recorded demo video of the working pipeline on hardware exists separately; check out the outputs folder for the results.

 ## Expected Project Structure